Cooperative Learning – The Academic Benefits

 • Recorder – Take notes.

-• Checker/Verifier – Check notes for accuracy, and go to reference resources for information as needed.
+• Checker/Verifier – Check notes for accuracy and consult reference materials as needed.

-• Reporter – Share team’s findings with the rest of the class when appropriate.
+• Reporter – Share the team’s findings with the rest of the class when appropriate.

-There has been a tremendous amount of research done on cooperative learning, and some of that research has turned into big business for education-oriented consultants and materials producers.
-There are books, seminars, and conferences available to help teachers learn how to use it in their classrooms, as well as a plethora of teaching aids to assist once the structure has been implemented.
+There has been a great deal of research on cooperative learning, some of which has turned into big business for education-focused consultants and materials producers.
+There are books, seminars, and conferences to help teachers learn how to use cooperative learning in their classrooms, as well as a plethora of teaching aids to assist once the structure has been implemented.

-While actual methodology and terms may vary among commercial programs, there are some basics that will be present in any successful cooperative learning model.
-Without making sure these essentials are in place, cooperative learning is little more than a way to group children:
+While the specific methodology and terms may vary among commercial programs, there are some essential elements that must be present in any successful cooperative learning model.
+Without these basics, cooperative learning is little more than a way to group children:

-• Positive interdependence – The activity should be designed so that success can only come about if every team member does his part.
-Cooperative learning guru Spencer Kagan refers to this component as “sink or swim together.”
+• Positive interdependence – The activity should be designed so that success can only be achieved if every team member does their part.
+Cooperative learning expert Spencer Kagan refers to this component as “sink or swim together.”

-• Individual accountability – Each student should be very clear on what his role in the project is, and then he must be held accountable for doing his part.
-The group should be small enough to prevent any one member from “hitchhiking” or quietly fading into anonymity.
+• Individual accountability – Each student should be clear on their role in the project and must be held accountable for doing their part.
+The group should be small enough to prevent any one member from “hitchhiking” or fading into anonymity.

-• Interpersonal skills – Teachers cannot assume that children come to a team armed with skills such as leadership, decision-making, communication, and conflict resolution.
-These skills must be taught, and then the cooperative learning group activity allows for plenty of practice.
+• Interpersonal skills – Teachers cannot assume that children come to a team with skills such as leadership, decision-making, communication, and conflict resolution.
+These skills must be taught, and the cooperative learning activity provides plenty of opportunities for practice.

 • Reflection – Through honest appraisal of how the group and individual team members worked on a project, students learn from their experience.

-Cooperative learning is neither advisable for every subject, nor for every assignment.
-But it is very flexible and adaptable, making it quite usable for most classroom projects.
-Many teachers in the elementary grades use cooperative learning as the foundation for all classroom activities, and then provide opportunities for independent work when the cooperative structure is not appropriate.
+Cooperative learning is not always advisable for every subject or assignment.
+However, it is flexible and adaptable, making it quite usable for most classroom projects.
+Many teachers in the elementary grades use cooperative learning as the foundation for all classroom activities and provide opportunities for independent work when the cooperative structure isn’t appropriate.

-Although cooperative learning can be the ideal approach for many tasks in the classroom, its success depends largely on how well the teacher implements it.
+Although cooperative learning can be an ideal approach for many classroom tasks, its success depends largely on how well the teacher implements it.
 Some areas that may present challenges include:

-• Behavior – Not all children work well with others; for that matter, the same can be said for adults!
-Just because a child has not typically done well working with other children does not mean that he should not be included in a cooperative learning group; to the contrary, this will be an excellent opportunity for him to practice the skills he will need for future collaborative efforts in the workforce.
+• Behavior – Not all children work well with others.
+For that matter, the same can be said for adults!
+Just because a child has not typically done well working with others does not mean they should be excluded from a cooperative learning group.
+To the contrary, this is an excellent opportunity for them to practice skills they will need in future collaborative efforts, especially in the workforce.

-• Grading – It is very important that the teacher never give a grade to the whole group.
-She may develop a points system, whereby teams can compete for points; this may actually motivate children to acquire and practice effective teamwork skills.
-But grades per se should only be given to each student for his own participation or achievement.
+• Grading – It’s crucial that the teacher does not give a grade to the whole group.
+While she may develop a points system where teams can compete for points (which can motivate children to practice effective teamwork skills), grades should only be given to each student based on their own participation or achievement.

 • Management – It takes a lot of planning, organization, and monitoring to implement cooperative learning effectively.
-Most teachers who use cooperative learning agree that it is well worth the effort.
+Most teachers who use it agree that the effort is well worth it.

 The advantages of cooperative learning have been well-documented in the classroom and are backed up by research:

-• Cost Effective – Cooperative learning does not require any additional resources.
-In fact, it allows for sharing of materials.
+• Cost-Effective – Cooperative learning doesn’t require additional resources.
+In fact, it allows for sharing materials.

-• Optimized learning – Current brain research indicates that children who can teach a concept or skill to others reinforces his own understanding of that skill or concept.
+• Optimized learning – Current brain research indicates that children who teach a concept or skill to others reinforce their own understanding of that concept or skill.

 • Tolerance – Students learn to appreciate one another for their unique contributions to the group.
-While they may not like every team member, they do learn to work together regardless of differences.
+While they may not like every team member, they do learn to work together despite differences.

-• Intellectual Atmosphere – By working together for the common purpose of mastering academic content, students are discussing curriculum topics as scholars.
-While normal “kid banter” will not be eliminated from the classroom – nor should it be – the cooperative learning classroom sees an increase in discussions that focus on the concepts and skills being taught.
+• Intellectual Atmosphere – By working together to master academic content, students discuss curriculum topics as scholars.
+While normal “kid banter” will not be eliminated – nor should it be – the cooperative learning classroom sees an increase in discussions focused on the concepts and skills being taught.

-• Achievement – There is a positive correlation between cooperative learning (done properly) and higher test scores for all students, regardless of ability level, socio-economic demographics, or subject matter.
+• Achievement – There’s a positive correlation between cooperative learning (done properly) and higher test scores for all students, regardless of ability level, socio-economic background, or subject matter.

 With so many academic benefits inherent in effectively implemented cooperative learning, perhaps its most attractive feature is that it makes learning fun.
 It’s no wonder that it has become one of the most frequently employed educational strategies for students of all ages.